 Tri Alliance Vic

 I can’t quite tell from their website where this squad is based, somewhere in….Victoria!
 It looks like a very active club.
 They had one of the biggest turn outs out the last sprint I raced.
 I’ve also seen them a few times whilst run training down at St Kilda.

 So there you have it.
 A complete list of the best triathlon clubs in Melbourne.

 Once you’ve joined a club you might want to sign up for a race.
 I recommend the 2XU triathlon series of races that take place over the summer months.

 The 2XU race series offers a perfect mix of sprint and olympic length of races which include open water swims.
 All the bayside triathlon clubs get amongst these races.

 I recently did the sprint distance down at Elwood and it was a really fun tri to get back into the sport.
 It makes all the triathlon training worth it.
 They also do races down at Sandringham.

 Take your pick, join up and go swim, bike, run – I’ll see you at the finish line on race day at the next race!

 The sport of triathlon is waiting for you.

-If you notice anything wrong or missing on this post please drop a comment below and I’ll edit this post to keep it fresh.
+If you notice anything wrong or missing on this triathlon clubs melbourne post then please drop a comment below and I’ll edit this post to keep it fresh.